AndrewAPrice/Perception/building.md

 You can lean more about the build system and more commands in [Build/README.md](Build/README.md).

 ## Code Completion Support
 Upon building, the build system generates `.clang_complete` files can be used for code completion.
-I use Sublime Text with [EasyClangComplete](https://github.com/niosus/EasyClangComplete).
+I use [Sublime Text](https://www.sublimetext.com/) with [EasyClangComplete](https://github.com/niosus/EasyClangComplete) which works out of the box.
+It's also helpful to tell your code completer that we're using C17 and C++20, and not to use default includes.
+If you're using Sublime with EasyClangComplete, you can open the project `build/perception.sublime-project`.